Vinwcent/Fringe-reprojection-deep-learning-model/README.md

 ## Goal

-The goal of this program is to find the bottom height profil of a drop held by its own vapor (Leidenfrost Effect)
+The goal of this program is to find the bottom height profile of a drop held by its own vapor (Leidenfrost Effect)

 ![](https://github.com/Vinwcent/Fringe-reprojection-deep-learning-model/blob/main/Presentations_pics/Leiden.png)